 She wants to lie low and teach but can’t stop herself from speaking out about a district-sponsored training she attended on August 5th and 6th of this year.

 The training did not go well.

 It was put on by a Utah-based company called Reading Horizons.
 Earlier this year, the Minneapolis Public Schools entered into a contract with Reading Horizons, said to be worth $500,000, to purchase a phonics curriculum and ongoing coaching services, intended for the city’s K-2 teachers.

 The teacher walked out after two days, Lahm reported, raising objections to a school official.

-The teacher said she alerted school district authorities, but she said nothing was done before the second day of the teacher training.
+The teacher said she alerted school district authorities but what she claimed was racially insensitive comments by a trainer, but she said nothing was done before the second day of the teacher training.

-School officials, however, say Shirk “addressed the concerns” the next day but they have not been able to determine whether the teacher’s characterization of the trainer’s comments are accurate.
+School officials, however, say concerns were addressed the next day but they have not been able to determine whether the teacher’s characterization of the trainer’s comments are accurate.

 “The feeling we got was that they don’t really care,” said Mandy Perna, the other teacher who contacted Lahm.